 What is a Mandatory Reporter?

-An adult, sibling, friend, etc. who suspects a person of legal age is engaging in sexual relations with a minor, may at any time report the activity to the police.
-A report made in this manner may eventually involve CPS and/or a criminal investigation by the police department.
+An adult, sibling, friend, etc. who suspects a person of legal age is engaging in sexual relations with a minor, may, at any time, report the activity to the police.
+A report made in this manner, even if the person who reported is not a mandated reporter, may eventually involve CPS and/or a criminal investigation by the police department.

-EXAMPLES OF MANDATORY REPORTERS:
+EXAMPLES OF MANDATORY REPORTERS/MANDATED REPORTERS

 - Licensed Emergency Medical Care Providers